-On-premises tokenization does offer some advantage over its cloud-based counterpart.
+On-premises tokenization does offer some advantages over its cloud-based counterpart.
 It gives an organization greater control of its data by storing it in-house and allows it to more easily tokenize data at rest, such as existing databases that are large and not updated frequently.
-However, because it stores sensitive data in your environment, it necessitates the purchase of expensive hardware and software and requires costly and labor-intensive network segmentation to comply with the PCI DSS.
+However, because it stores sensitive data in your environment, it necessitates the purchase of expensive hardware and software and requires costly and labor-intensive network segmentation to comply with the PCI DSS..

 At this point, you should be familiar with some of the more high-level benefits of cloud-based tokenization.
 When compared with on-premises tokenization, it is more cost-effective and results in greater reduction of PCI scope.
 Moreover, it entrusts sensitive data to security experts for proper compliance and management, reducing the risk of data theft in the event of a breach by removing the sensitive data from your internal systems.
 Here are some additional benefits of cloud-based tokenization, specifically the type provided by TokenEx's Cloud Security Platform.

 Some security professionals have voiced concerns about the rigor of cloud-based security technologies.
 However, when implemented properly, cloud security solutions are just as secure as local solutions.
 Cloud-based tokenization—such as that utilized by TokenEx—offers a data-centric security approach, which prioritizes the protection of data over simply aiming to meet minimum regulatory compliance obligations.

 This strategic approach to data governance enables organizations to identify, locate, and safeguard sensitive data where it resides, isolating it from outside business systems and removing it from their environments to virtually eliminate the risk of data theft and minimize the scope of compliance.